NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 If it is a drug offense, then it could be prosecuted by the drug enforcement agency.
 If it is some other offense, ICE could be involved, or the FBI, or even the Secret Service.

-There is a certain branch of the federal government that deals with healthcare frauds.
+There is a certain branch of the federal government that deals with healthcare fraud.
 There is a branch that deals with fish and wildlife.
 If it has to do with firearms, there is a branch of the federal government for that.
 The federal government is powerful and far-reaching.

 That way, they can immediately tell federal agents that they have an attorney who has advised them against making any statements.
-This will allow for the individual to avoid making incriminating statements under the pressure of the federal government, whether it is the FBI, DEA, Homeland Security, or Secret Service.
+This will allow the individual to avoid making incriminating statements under the pressure of the federal government, whether it is the FBI, DEA, Homeland Security, or Secret Service.

-Once appearing in federal court after an arrest, the probation department will assess whether the defendant is a flight risk or danger to the community and determine whether there is anyone who is willing to put up property or sign a signature bond for their release while waiting for their next court date.
+Once appearing in federal court after an arrest, the probation department will assess whether the defendant is a flight risk or danger to the community and determine whether anyone is willing to put up property or sign a signature bond for their release while waiting for their next court date.

 At an initial appearance in federal court, a defendant will be given an indictment, which will list the charges against them.
 The defendant will have to sign some paperwork designating their attorney and indicating to the court that they understand the charges being made against them.